Sarania/BlissfulAI/README.md

 - Storywriting mode allows you to specify an "author personality", plot outline, character descriptions, writing style, summary of previous events and more!
 - Write the fanfic of your dreams!
 Rewrite the ending to {insert copyrighted work here} - but don't distribute it!
 Write an epic three part series about your dog!
 Your imagination is the limit.
 - Fully customizable, adaptable to different hardware configurations.
 Low VRAM?
 Limp by with a quantized 3 billion parameter model.
 Max VRAM?
 Run giant models that the rest of us can only dream about!
+- Live help system and solid default settings so you can jump right in!
 - Voices, personality traits, character avatars and more are planned for the future!